creativenux/cf-recommender-system/README.md

 # CF Recommender System

 ## Description
-This project is a collaborative filtering recommender system designed for university students.
+This project is a content-based filtering recommender system designed for university students.
 It provides personalized recommendations for books, societies, sports, and volunteer programs based on a student's country of origin and their academic and extracurricular interests.

 ## Features
 - Personalized recommendations for: